johngage/voteA/content/criticalinf/overview.md

 ### How can news organizations report on the functioning of hundreds of millions of semi-autonomous systems that control our power grids, our water systems, our smart buildings, our traffic systems, our networks, our transportation grid, our medical devices, our financial systems, our voting systems and more--America's critical infrastructure?

-This site outlines how to develop  **Continuous Data Journalism**,  a secure, real-time, continuous flow of critical infrastructure data to news and journalism organizations, enabling a new kind of responsible public oversight, without enabling new attacks or exploits of technical weaknesses.
+This site outlines how to develop  **Continuous Data Journalism**,  a secure, real-time, continuous flow of critical infrastructure data to news organizations, to local jurisdictions, and to the public, enabling a new kind of responsible public oversight, without enabling new attacks or exploits of technical weaknesses.

 This site considers a subset of our critical national infrastructure: **the integrity of our voting systems**.
-As we develop forms of journalism to cover this small subset of our infrastructure, we hope to build nation-wide trust in new local coverage of all infrastructure, building new tools, new shared analyis, and new local cooperation and trust.
+As we develop forms of journalism to cover **this small subset** of our infrastructure, we hope these new tools, new ways to share analysis, and new local organizations equipped with data and expertise may build **new local coverage of _all_ infrastructure**.
+From local knowledge, we hope to develop nation-wide trust in our elections; from local knowledge, we hope to build a more resilient critical infrastructure.

+The California fires illustrate our vulnerabilities to natural events, not targeted attacks.
+Power, water, and information systems for millions of people just stopped working.
+Critical air pollution forced closure of businesses and schools.
+Transport stopped.
+Evacuations overwhelmed cities.
+Mobile phones stopped working.
+The sudden loss of Internet infrastructure revealed our dependencies, echoing Estonia's experience under Russian attack.

 Journalistic coverage of infrastructure faces a fundamental challenge: **by describing vulnerabilities, do we enable attacks, or do we enable those fighting against attacks?**